 Centre d’Art Santa Mònica

-Is a public venue in Barcelona, (Catalonia) opened in 1988, for exhibiting traveling contemporary art.
+Is a public venue in Barcelona and opened in 1988, exhibiting contemporary art.
 It is located on Rambla de Santa Mònica and hosts a number of travelling expositions of contemporary Spanish and international artists every year.
 Entrance is free.
 The building is a 1626 Renaissance convent that became a monument of national interest in 1984.